infosuraj/infosuraj/README.md

 Self-taught Software Dev & Designer with an artist's touch.
 ------------------------------------------------------------

-As a **Full Stack Developer** and **Freelance Artist**, I'm on a mission to blend technical innovation with artistic flair, crafting digital experiences that truly resonate.
+As a **Software Developer** and **Freelance Artist**, I'm on a mission to blend technical innovation with artistic flair, crafting digital experiences that truly resonate.
 Currently **pursuing my Master of Computer Applications (MCA) at Amrita Vishwa Vidyapeetham (Expected March 2026)**, I'm relentlessly expanding my expertise to solve complex challenges and drive impactful solutions in software engineering.

 **My Impact & Highlights:**